chowlett/bitnami-docker-moodle/3/debian-10/README.md

 2021-01-31T11:21:58.045-05:00   !!
 ```

 It appears that moodle is issuing 224 "CREATE TABLE" statements, generated from an xml file that can be found in the container at /bitnami/moodle/lib/db/install.xml.
 There is a copy of this file in this repo at /debugging-artefacts/install.xml.
 The last logged statement (moodle app log) is that last table in this list so maybe the failure is on the commit of a big transaction.
 The Aurora logs show only the first CREATE TABLE, then a couple of queries on the metadata for mdl_upgrade_log (the second table of the 224), then a couple of disconnects.
-It looks like moodle initialization is throwing the exception based on what it is seeing, not as the result of a database error.

 ```
 /aws/rds/cluster/moodle-staging/audit moodle-staging.audit.log.0.2021-01-31-18-39.0.1 1612119892307921,moodle-staging_1526730431,ss_dbuser,10.1.15.240,8,8136,QUERY,moodle_staging,'CREATE TABLE mdl_config (     id BIGINT(10) NOT NULL auto_increment,     name VARCHAR(255) COLLATE utf8mb4_general_ci NOT NULL DEFAULT \'\',     value LONGTEXT COLLATE utf8mb4_general_ci NOT NULL, CONSTRAINT  PRIMARY KEY (id) , UNIQUE KEY mdl_conf_nam_uix (name) )  ENGINE = InnoDB  DEFAULT COLLATE = utf8mb4_general_ci ROW_FORMAT=Compressed  COMMENT=\'Moodle configuration variables\' ',1709